SLA & Support In The Enterprise Heavybit

-When it comes to the enterprise, Service Level Agreements are no laughing matter.
+When it comes to enterprise support strategy, Service Level Agreements (SLAs) are no laughing matter.
 Enterprise customers pay to ensure less than 1% downtime, dedicated technical account managers, and stellar dev ops and incident response.
 It’s not enough to leave communication to the community and a status page.

 Join PagerDuty Co-Founder Alex Solomon, Gainsight CEO Nick Mehta and Intuit’s SVP and Chief Product Development Officer of SMB (soon to be CTO) Marianna Tessel as they discuss what it means to offer high-availability and support to some of the world’s largest enterprises.